-Over the course of 25 years practicing in NYC and Long Island, I have seen thousands of patients who complained of persistent pain in their face, ears, teeth, and/or jaw.
-These pain complaints have often been accompanied by tightness and soreness in their jaw and facial muscles, limited jaw opening, difficulty chewing due to pain, and at times other symptoms such as burning and tingling in the face and lips.
-Many of these patients have been told by their doctors that their symptoms are “in their head” as a result of past treatment failures.
-At other times, patients have felt as if they were being personally blamed for having a problem.
+Over the course of 35 years of practice in NYC and Long Island, I have seen thousands of patients who complained of persistent pain in their face, ears, teeth, and/or jaw.
+These pain complaints have often been accompanied by tightness and soreness in the jaw and facial muscles, limited jaw opening, difficulty chewing due to pain, and at times other symptoms such as burning and tingling in the face and lips.
+As a result of past treatment failures, many of these patients are told by their doctors that their symptoms are all in their head.
+Sometimes, patients feel as if they were being personally blamed for having a problem.

-Unfortunately, many facial pain problems are often misunderstood and misdiagnosed because of three key factors:
+Unfortunately, facial pain problems are often misunderstood and misdiagnosed.
+Here’s why:

-Referred Pain: this means that the location of the pain being experienced is not where the pain is coming from.
-The most familiar referred pain is the pain experienced in the left arm just prior to or during a heart attack.
-The phenomenon of referred pain is common in the face, leading to treatment at the site of the described pain, but not at the true source of the pain.
-As a result, pain continues.
+You have referred pain: This means that the location of your pain is not where the pain is coming from.
+The most familiar example of this is when pain is experienced in the left arm just prior to, or during, a heart attack.
+The pain is in your arm, but the problem is in your heart.
+Referred pain in the face is common and can lead to treatment at the site of the described pain, but not at the true source.
+As a result, the facial pain continues.

-Emotions and Pain: Since most people are not able to accept the concept that emotions and stress, through their influence on muscles, can cause significant pain, and because the majority of doctors are unwilling to adequately explain how this occurs, the most common source of facial pain, muscles, are often neglected.
+The connection between emotions and pain: Because most people struggle to accept the concept that emotions and stress, through their influence on muscles, can cause significant pain, and because many doctors are unwilling to adequately explain how this occurs, the most common source of facial pain, muscles, is often neglected.
 As a result, pain lingers and becomes more difficult to treat over time.

-So, if you are one of those people who are suffering, using pain medications frequently and having trouble at work or in school because of your facial pain, help is on the way.
+If you are one of those people who suffer with facial pain.
+If you use pain medication frequently and have trouble at work or in school because of your facial pain, there is help for you.